mbunda-splunk/SAMPLE-OSS-Repo-with-Splunk-CLA-Apache2.0/README.md

 ### README File (Required)

 Please include the Splunk copyright notice at the bottom of your project's README file.
+Click [here](https://github.com/mbunda-splunk/SAMPLE-OSS-Repo-Apache2.0-with-HTML-CLA/blob/main/Sample_README.md) for more information.

 ### Code of Conduct File (Optional)